navFooh/web-gl-template/README.md

 # WebGL Template
-This is a variation on my [Web Project Template](https://github.com/navFooh/web-project-template) for WebGL.
+This is a variation on [Web Project Template](https://github.com/navFooh/web-project-template) for WebGL.

 ## Installation
 ```